Chieze-Franklin/Bolt.js-Book/apps-api.md

 * If the app is found to be running and was stopped successfully, the `body` field of the response should hold a context object.

 * If the app is not found to be running, the `error` field of the response may hold an error object. \(see **notes** below.\)

-### security

-A check is made to see if the current user has the right to start an app.
-For startup apps, no such check may be made.

-This is the same check made when starting an app.
-The rationale is that you should be able to stop only apps you have the right to start.

 ### note